 And if you're considering tying the knot out of state, an hour with a local attorney who understands LGBT legal issues would be a great investment.
 One good place to find an LGBT lawyer is Nolo's Lawyer Directory, where you can search the family law attorney listings for an attorney in your geographic area.

-For a comprehensive, easy-to-understand guide to the past, present, and future of same-sex relationships in America, see Making It Legal: A Guide to Same-Sex Marriage, Domestic Partnerships & Civil Unions, by Frederick Hertz and Emily Doskow (Nolo).
+For a comprehensive, easy-to-understand and up-to-date guide to the past, present, and future of same-sex relationships in America, see Making It Legal: A Guide to Same-Sex Marriage, Domestic Partnerships & Civil Unions, by Frederick Hertz and Emily Doskow (Nolo).